MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 > [!Note]
 > - When you're upgrading your existing Windows Server 2019 to Windows Server 2022, you do **not** need to run the compatibility script for Windows Server 2022 as in-place OS upgrade preserves the existing application configurations.
-> - If the script is run more than once in an upgrade scenario, there is no harm as the script will only make the required updates.
+> - If the script is run more than once in an upgrade scenario or otherwise, there is no harm as the script will only make the required updates.

 ### Installation of Compatibility Script for Windows Server 2022